maeangel0492/Sec-Math-22/README.md

 # Sec-Math-22

- repository for our sec math 22(TTL 2). ito gusto ko
+ repository for our sec math 22(TTL 2).

+our learning competeency will be "proves two triangles are congruent"